chinapedia/wikipedia.ko/Page/모듈:Aligned_table.md

-> This article is converted from Wikipedia: [:Aligned table](https://ko.wikipedia.org/wiki/:Aligned_table).
+> This article is converted from Wikipedia: [모듈:Aligned table](https://ko.wikipedia.org/wiki/모듈:Aligned_table).

 \-- This module implements  local p = {}